DanielMistrik/Subway-Learner/journal.md

 (i.e. don't turn right on the right lane, dont duck for a train).
 This reward set-up seems to have some initial positive feedback with the learner moving out of the train's direction and not just running left.

+### Week Oct 22-29 2023 ###
+Looking over the DQN code one of the reasons for the extremely poor performance was the learning_starts parameter was set at 50,000 steps which we never reached, this was dramatically reduced with the learning_rate and batch_sized increased for more exploration and stability.
+Attempts weren't very successful.
+I need to greatly modify the reward function so its simpler and more clear about what we want and also convert to Deep Q-Learning with the entire screen as input and a CNN as the agent as the current approach isn't working well.